BerkeleyAutomation/FogROS/README.md

 ## Contact Us

-If there were any concerns, please post as Github issue, or send an email to Eric Chen by kych@berkeley.edu.
+If there were any concerns/bugs, please post as Github issue.